AMDESE/AMDSEV/README.md

 This repo will build host/guest kernel, QEMU, and OVMF packages that are known to work in conjunction with the latest development trees for SEV Feature host/hypervisor support.
 The build scripts will utilize the latest published [development tree for the SNP host kernel](https://github.com/amdese/linux/tree/snp-host-latest), which will generally correspond to the latest patchset posted upstream along with fixes/changes on top resulting from continued development/testing and upstream review.
 It will also utilize the latest published [development tree for QEMU](https://github.com/amdese/qemu/tree/snp-latest).

-Note that SEV 3.0+ hypervisor support is still being actively developed/upstreamed.
-Branches of this repository provide early snapshots of new features.
-Please report any issues with it or any other components built by these scripts via the issue tracker for this repo [here](https://github.com/AMDESE/AMDSEV/issues).
+Note that while base SEV 3.0 (SNP) support is upstream (see [Upstream Version Reference](#upstream-version-reference)), additional features are still being actively developed and upstreamed.
+Branches of this repository provide early snapshots of those features.
+Please report any issues via the [issue tracker](https://github.com/AMDESE/AMDSEV/issues).

 ### SEV Features